 If the opponent wins the toss and they choose the side, then the other player still has the choice of whether to serve or receive.
-Or if they choose to serve or receive the other player can choose the side to start from.
+Alternatively, if they choose to serve, or receive, then the other player can choose the side to start from.

 - The court surface